• Skip to main content

 I've not seen too many recipes that use shallots or onions of any kind, but I think it adds a needed layer of flavor.
 Apparently, if you're making "traditional" chicken marsala there is no cream added either.
 Gasp.
 I couldn't imagine this dish without it.

-I tinkered with my recipe over the years and landed on the one I'm sharing here.
-It checks all the boxes - thin, tender cutlets, creamy savory and sweet sauce, the mushrooms, the marsala wine, the mashed potatoes.
+I think this recipe checks all the boxes: thin, tender cutlets, creamy savory and sweet sauce (just a tiny bit), the mushrooms, the marsala wine, the mashed potatoes.
 All these flavors come together so perfectly and it's a dinner you can make in under an hour.

 • Use the same pan to cook the mushrooms - add more butter.

-• Add the shallots and garlic and mix with mushrooms.
+• Add the diced shallots (or onion) and garlic and mix with mushrooms.

 • Add the marsala wine and chicken broth, reduce.